MindPort-GmbH/Cognitive3D-Integration/readme.md

 ## Installation

 ### Requirements
-- This add-on requires VR Builder version v3.3.2 or later to work.
+- This add-on requires VR Builder version 3.3.2 or later to work.
 - This add-on is based on Cognitive3D 1.3.9.
 Earlier versions might work, but they are untested.

 ### How to Install

 1. First, ensure that both Cognitive3D and VR Builder are present in the project.
-2. Import the Unity package for this add-on it will be place into `Assets/MindPort/VR Builder/Add-ons/Cognitive3DIntegration/`.
+2. Import the Unity package for this add-on.
+It will be placed in `Assets/MindPort/VR Builder/Add-ons/Cognitive3DIntegration/`.

 ## Documentation